ton212/it3k_stopwatch/README.md

 # IT3Kings 15th Stopwatch

-A stopwatch for IT3Kings 15th which helded by King's Mongkut Institution or Technology Ladkrabang.
+A stopwatch for IT3Kings 15th which helded by King's Mongkut Institution of Technology Ladkrabang.

 The program is consists of two parts, a display and a controller.
 Those two needed to be run on the same machine, ideal for two screens setup machine (one for display and one for controller).